 Penalties for using a tax avoidance scheme

-If HMRC discovers that you have been using a tax avoidance scheme, you could face possible undefined fines and you will be required to pay back all of the tax that HMRC deem you to owe.
+If HMRC discovers that you have been using a tax avoidance scheme, you could face possible fines and you will be required to pay back all of the tax that HMRC deems you to owe.

 2019 Loan Charge